 This is the best time of the year to visit Albania if you want warm weather.
 The majority of Albania is bathed in sunshine from June to August.
 It’s a brilliant time to visit the Albanian Riviera and coastal towns such as Sarande.

 However, it can be too hot!
-I visited Albania during July and the temperatures were hot, very hot!
+I visited Albania in July and the temperatures were hot, very hot!
 Some days, it was so hot, I had to stay inside from 11 am to 5 pm, as it was uncomfortable walking around in the heat!

 Summer is the prime season for tourism in Albania.
 90% of tourists come to the country during the summer months.
 You will find places are much busier during these months than they would be during the rest of the year.

 This has the problem of pushing prices up in hotels and even in restaurants and bars, many of which only open during the tourist season.
-This is often the case on the coastal areas
+This is often the case in the coastal areas

 However, there is some good news:

-Tourist season in Albania is nowhere near as busy as the rest of Europe.
+Tourist season in Albania is nowhere near as busy as in the rest of Europe.
 You will still be able to get around with ease and won’t face the crowds you may experience in places like Barcelona!

 Autumn – September to November